xdaichain/stake-token/README.md

 - `ERC677BridgeToken.claimTokens` to transfer coins or specified tokens to the specified address if someone sent coins/tokens to the contract mistakenly;
 - `Distribution.transferOwnership` to transfer ownership of the `Distribution` contract to another address;
 - `Distribution.preInitialize` to pre-initialize the `Distribution` contract (unlock tokens for `Public Offering` and `Liquidity Fund`);
-- `Distribution.initialize` to initialize the `Distribution` and `PrivateOfferingDistribution` contracts;
+- `Distribution.initialize` to initialize the `Distribution` and `PrivateOffering` contracts;
-- `PrivateOfferingDistribution.transferOwnership` to transfer ownership of the `PrivateOfferingDistribution` contract to another address;
+- `MultipleDistribution.transferOwnership` to transfer ownership of the `MultipleDistribution` contract to another address;
-- `PrivateOfferingDistribution.addParticipants` to add `Private Offering` participants before initializing;
+- `MultipleDistribution.addParticipants` to add MultipleDistribution participants before initializing;
-- `PrivateOfferingDistribution.finalizeParticipants` to finalize the list of `Private Offering` participants before initializing;
+- `MultipleDistribution.finalizeParticipants` to finalize the list of MultipleDistribution participants before initializing;
-- `PrivateOfferingDistribution.setDistributionAddress` to set the `Distribution` contract address;
+- `MultipleDistribution.setDistributionAddress` to set the `Distribution` contract address;
-- `PrivateOfferingDistribution.burn` to burn unallocated tokens (send them to `address(0)`).
+- `MultipleDistribution.burn` to burn unallocated tokens (send them to `address(0)`).

 ### Any address